stfc/PSyclone/doc/configuration.rst

 the ``psyclone.cfg`` file.
 As described in :ref:`getting-going-configuration`, the default ``psyclone.cfg`` configuration file is installed in ``<python-base-prefix>/share/psyclone/`` during the installation process.
-(The original version of this file may be found in the ``PSyclone/config`` directory of the PSyclone distribution.)
+The original version of this file is in the ``PSyclone/config`` directory of the PSyclone distribution.

 At execution-time, the user can specify a custom configuration file to be used.
 This can either be done with the ``--config`` command line